 Label your evidence and how it aligns concretely to the rubrics.
 Use the quality indicators from the Demonstrated proficiency as part of your annotation to help describe your evidence to the assessor (i.e. this document shows X, my red annotations show Y, etc.).

-Formatting can make a difference - use bullet points, headers, bolded, etc. Use tables, charts, etc. You are welcomed to upload a pdf of your written work or use the BloomBoard workspace.
+Formatting can make a difference - use bullet points, headers, bolded, etc. Use tables, charts, etc. You are welcome to upload a pdf of your written work or use the BloomBoard workspace.

 Lastly, there is no need to provide extra evidence, more is not always better.
 More evidence can actually cause confusion for assessors.